umbraco/UmbracoDocs/Reference/Security/index.md

 To install and configure a custom OAuth provider you should use the Identity Extensions package: [https://github.com/umbraco/UmbracoIdentityExtensions](https://github.com/umbraco/UmbracoIdentityExtensions)

 The installation of these packages will install snippets of code with readme files on how to get up and running.
-Depending on the provider you've configured and it's caption/color, the end result will look similar to:
+Depending on the provider you've configured and its caption/color, the end result will look similar to:

 ![OAuth login screen](images/google-oauth.png)